SiliconLabs/hardware_design_examples/README.md

 ## Disclaimer

-The Hardware Design Examples in this repository are provided AS IS.
+Everything in this repository is provided AS IS.
 By downloading and using them, the user assumes and bears all liability emerging from the application of these examples.